yatsuZ/CPP_modules/Module_01/module_01.md

 $> ./HarlFilter "WARNING"
 [ WARNING ]
 I think I deserve to have some extra bacon for free.
-I've been coming for years whereas you started working here since last month.
+I ve been coming for years whereas you started working here since last month.
 [ ERROR ]
 This is unacceptable, I want to speak to the manager now.
 $> ./HarlFilter "I am not sure how tired I am today..."